Proverbs 12

 Wickedness collapses and disappears, but righteousness produces enduring stability.

-7 The wicked are overthrown, and are no more, but the house of the righteous shall stand.
+7 The wicked are overthrown and perish, but the house of the righteous will stand.

 A person is praised according to prudence, while one with a warped mind is despised.
 Better to be lightly esteemed and have a servant than to pretend importance and lack food.
 The righteous care for the needs of their animals, but the kindest acts of the wicked are cruel.
 The one who works the land has abundant food, while the one who chases fantasies lacks sense.
 The wicked desire the stronghold of evildoers, but the root of the righteous endures.